egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

 in relation to a series of covariates.
-Specifically, the analysis aims to provide clear evidence of the influence of environmental flows, and other factors (particularly exotic vegetation and livestock grazing), on native vegetation (cover and diverstiy) within regulated river channels ([1.1.3](#113-analytical-purpose)).
+Specifically, the analysis aims to provide clear evidence of the influence of environmental flows, and other factors (particularly exotic vegetation and livestock grazing), on native vegetation (cover and diversity) within regulated river channels ([1.1.3](#113-analytical-purpose)).
 We will initially use generalised linear mixed effects models (GLMM) with zero-inflated Poisson family distribution for cover data and species richness (counts).
 The exact